 Harry and Kory both breathed deeply before Kory made for the door.
 “I’ll see you in my office for the meeting.”

 When Kory had left, Harry slumped onto his desk, massaging his forehead.

 “What has gotten into him?”
 Harry asked.

-“He’s become paranoid about the safety of the ministry workers.
-From what some of the others from the Department have told me, he was very close to Kitty, Natasha’s assistant, the one who-”
+“He’s become paranoid about the safety of Ministry workers.
+From what some of the others from the Department have told me, he was very close to Kitty.
+Natasha’s assistant, the one who-”

 “I know who Kitty was.”
 Harry said, a bit more harshly than he had intended.

-“I’ll be fine, it was just a bad headache that’s all.”
+“I’ll be fine, it’s just a bad headache that’s all.”

 “He looked as though he was about to rip Kory a new place to stick his sunglasses.”
 Sirius interrupted.
 Hermione looked from the portrait and back to Harry.